 - Accessibility: All publicly available multimedia must comply with accessibility requirements of Section 508 of the Rehabilitation Act of 1973, as amended in 1998.3

-- Coordination with OCKT: If a multimedia (or Web) product is developed as part of an AHRQ-funded project, the Contractor must coordinate with AHRQ's Office of Communications and Knowledge Transfer (OCKT) through their Project Officer or Task Order Officer upon project initiation and throughout the development process.
+- Coordination with OC: If a multimedia (or Web) product is developed as part of an AHRQ-funded project, the Contractor must coordinate with AHRQ's Office of Communications (OC) through their Project Officer or Task Order Officer upon project initiation and throughout the development process.
 In addition, AHRQ and HHS must approve new or redesigned multimedia products before they can be distributed to the public.

 - Property: All multimedia contract deliverables and project resources developed with Federal Government resources are the sole and exclusive property of the Federal Government.

-- Deliverables: Contractors must provide OCKT with a project archive on physical media that allows OCKT to create (or re-create) the entirety of the multimedia content.
+- Deliverables: Contractors must provide OC with a project archive on physical media that allows OC to create (or re-create) the entirety of the multimedia content.
 This archive must contain all project files and components, including, but not limited to:

 - Source code.

 - High-quality master files.

 - Contractors should refer to Section 5 and Appendix 5-B of the AHRQ Publishing and Communications Guidelines4 for the exact technical specifications when submitting final deliverables for AV-based multimedia products.
 Contractors creating multimedia products designed for final distribution on YouTube also should refer to Appendixes 4-B and 4-C.